MisterMustrd/vps/README.md

-# vps
+# Overview
+The VPS hosts several services that provide networking, self-hosted applications and monitoring.

 ## Project Goals
 - This was created to build hands-on experience with Linux system administration, networking, Docker, and self-hosting.
 - The VPS serves as the core of my personal infrastructure and provides secure access / shared services for my homelab.
 - Learn Docker and Docker Compose by deploying and managing services.
 - Improve networking knowledge through DNS, VPN, and firewall configuration.